Skip to main content

 Frontmatter

-Output style files support frontmatter, useful for specifying metadata about the command:
+Output style files support frontmatter for specifying metadata:

 FrontmatterPurposeDefault